FAQs

 How do I get started?

 Contact us by email, phone, or through our online form.
 One of our office assistants will either answer the phone or get back to you as soon as possible (often within the same day).
 They’ll collect some basic information and figure out which of our therapists will be the best fit for you.
-Then, they will schedule you an intake appointment (often within the next week or two) and send you paperwork to complete on the patient portal prior to your appointment.
+Then, they will schedule you an intake appointment (and can offer you a spot within the next 14 days).
+Prior to your appointment, complete your intake paperwork on the patient portal, and you’ll be ready to get started.

 How long will it take me to see my therapist after reaching out?

-Typically, you will be scheduled for an intake appointment within one or two weeks of reaching out.
+We will be able to offer you an appointment within two weeks of reaching out.
 Evening and weekend availability tends to be in higher demand and may take longer to schedule.

 I hate technology.
 Can I just fill out paperwork on paper and see a therapist in person?